shaik1002/biggitlabbomb/doc/subscriptions/subscription-add-ons.md

 1. Select **Submit**.

 The trial automatically syncs to your instance within 24 hours.
 After the trial has synced, [assign seats](#assign-gitlab-duo-pro-seats) to users that you want to access GitLab Duo Pro.

-## Automatic seat removal for seat overages

-If your quantity of purchased GitLab Duo Pro seats is reduced, seat assignments are automatically removed to match the seat quantity available in the subscription.

-For example:

-- You have a 50 seat GitLab Duo Pro subscription with all seats assigned.
-- You renew the subscription for 30 seats.
-The 20 users over subscription are automatically removed from GitLab Duo Pro seat assignment.
-- If only 20 users were assigned a GitLab Duo Pro seat before renewal, then no removal of seats would occur.

-Seats are selected for removal based on the following criteria, in this order:

-1. Users who have not yet used Code Suggestions, ordered by most recently assigned.
-1. Users who have used Code Suggestions, ordered by least recent usage of Code Suggestions.